 A teacher asks boys and girls to line up separately to go to recess.

-Transgender and non-binary youth are already a vulnerable population.
+Transgender and non-binary youth are a vulnerable population.

 Teachers and school staff members are protective agents for students.

-As school communities work toward creating environments that embrace and welcome transgender and non-binary students, all students benefit as educators encourage youth to be themselves without limitations based upon gender.
+As school communities work toward creating environments that embrace and welcome transgender and non-binary students, all students benefit as educators encourage youth to be themselves without limitations based upon gender or their gender expression.